NUMECA is now Cadence

 Research & Development projects

-In the development of state-of-the-art technologies, NUMECA works in partnership on several R&D projects with many universities worldwide.
+In the development of state-of-the-art technologies, Cadence works in partnership on several R&D projects with many universities worldwide.

 Soot model developed at TU Delft